sympy/scipy-2016-tutorial/source/introduction.rst

 Tasks
 ~~~~~

-1. Due to regression in SymPy 0.7.0, :class:`Lambda` doesn't pretty print
-   anymore.
-Following implementation of :class:`PolyPrettyPrinter` and
+1. Following implementation of :class:`PolyPrettyPrinter`, add a printer
-   ``_print_Poly``, create another printer for :class:`Lambda`, or
-   just extend the printer from this section.
+   for :class:`Lambda` which would use *mapping* notation (arrow) instead
+   of lambda calculus-like notation.

    (:ref:`solution <solution_custom_printers_1>`)